 Popular study areas include Marine Science, Kinesiology, Communication, Business and Psychology.

 CSUMB is accredited by the Western Association of Schools and Colleges (WASC).
 CSUMB is also part of the 23-campus California State University system, one of the largest higher education organizations in the U.S.

 Students can participate in more than 50 different clubs and groups, or participate in several team sports.
 CSUMB’s clubs include rugby, dancing, media arts, sailing, lacrosse, culture clubs, martial arts, and many more.
 Students can also take part in theme dinners, talent shows and group trips to famous California attractions.

 The Aquatic Center has a 25 meter pool, and students are able to take classes such water aerobics and scuba diving.
 There is also the Otter Sports Center, which contains a gymnasium, locker rooms, racquetball court, weight training area, and a cardio fitness area.
 The Outdoor Rec Center provides student with gear they can rent for camping, surfing, and rock climbing.

 On-Campus housing is guaranteed for international students who apply before the deadline.
 Student can live in CSUMB’s residence halls, suites and apartments.
 There are several dining venues on campus and meal plans are available for campus residents and commuters.
 International students usually live in the North Quad.
 Students may also find private accommodation.

-If you are interested in applying to CSUMB, please contact our study advisors.
+Apply to CSUMBIf you are interested in applying to CSUMB, please contact our study advisors.
 They will help you with all your questions, and give you practical information throughout the application process.